Apple is preparing to launch a new iPhone, AirPods Pro and more - follow live

-iPhone 14 launch - live: Apple to release new iPhone, AirPods, Watch and more at livestream event
+Apple event - live: New iPhone, AirPods, Watch and more to be launched at livestream event

 Apple is about to hold its biggest event of the year, announcing its biggest product.